David Carradine

 Throughout his life, Carradine was arrested and prosecuted for a variety of offenses, which often involved substance abuse.
 Films that featured Carradine continued to be released after his death.
-These posthumous credits were from a variety of genres including action, documentaries, drama, horror, martial arts, science fiction, and westerns.
 In addition to his acting career, Carradine was a director and musician.
-Moreover, influenced by his Kung Fu role, he studied martial arts.
-On April 1, 1997, Carradine received a star on the Hollywood Walk of Fame.
+Influenced by his Kung Fu role, he studied martial arts, particularly Shaolin quan.
+In 2014, Carradine was inducted into the Martial Arts History Museum Hall of Fame.